Inference From Visible Information And Background Knowledge: Negative Query Implication

 \subsection{Instance-level problems}

 Here we analyze the complexity of the problem $\NSB(Q,\calC, \bfS, \visinst)$.
-As in the positive case, we begin with an upper bound that holds for a very rich class of constraints, which go far beyond referential constraints (and $\fgtgd$s).
+As in the positive case, we begin with an upper bound that holds for a very rich class of background theories, which go far beyond referential constraints (and $\fgtgd$s).